microsoft/tfs-cli/docs/appext.md

 ```
 Arguments:
   --vsix               Path to an existing VSIX (to publish or query for).
-  --share-with         List of VSO accounts with which to share the extension.
+  --share-with         List of VSTS accounts with which to share the extension.

 Global server command arguments:
   --auth-type    Method of authentication ('pat' or 'basic').